devakalpa1/AxisAutoConfig/README.md

 192.168.1.102,00408CAABBCC
 ```

-Note: MAC addresses should be in a single string format with no delimiters (no colons or dashes).
+Note: MAC addresses must be in a single string format with no delimiters (no colons or dashes).
+The tool also provides a handy "Download CSV Template" button to get you started with the correct format.

 ## Project Structure